ChunYen-Chen/CheckNode/README.md

 # Note
 1. The option `q` does not work with other options.
 2. The default `.bashrc` file location is under `~/` or `/home/<USER>/`.
-3. The order of the options does not matter. e.g. 'ij' is equivalent to 'ji'.
+3. The order of the options does not matter. e.g. `-ij` is equivalent to `-ji`.